 If you fly frequently, the day will come when your suitcase slides down the baggage claim ramp in worse shape than it was at check-in.
 Your airline has developed policies and procedures for you to use when filing a claim for damaged luggage.

 Know Your Rights and Restrictions

 Every airline has a baggage policy that states which types of baggage damage the airline will pay for and which items are excluded from repair or reimbursement offers.
 The International Monetary Fund's Montreal Convention governs reimbursement amounts for baggage damaged on international flights.

 Consider Travel Insurance

-If you plan to check expensive luggage or must carry high-value items in your checked baggage, travel insurance can help you minimize losses if your bags are damaged during your flight.
-Be sure to buy travel insurance that includes baggage loss coverage.
+If you plan to check expensive luggage or must carry high-value items in your checked baggage, travel insurance that includes baggage loss coverage can help you minimize losses if your bags are damaged during your flight.

 Check your renter's or homeowner's insurance policy to see whether it includes coverage for damage to luggage and its contents.